 It can be hard to keep children entertained during the winter when it’s too cold to play outside, which is why drinking hot cocoa and reading some fun winter books is a great winter pastime!
-However, it can be challenging for a lot of children to sit still for long periods of time while reading.
+However, it can be challenging for a lot of children to sit still for long periods while reading.
 Here we’ve included fun videos for great winter books as well as crafts to go along with them!

 Penguin and Pinecone by Salina Yoon